Leibniz bialgebras, classical Yang-Baxter equations and dynamical systems: Leibniz bialgebras

-then, from $(\ref{constantg&dual})$ and $(\ref{pairing})$ we have
+then, from \eqref{constantg&dual} and \eqref{pairing}, we have

-At the end of this section we mentioned that there are not Manin triple related to the Leibniz bialgebra (as for Lie bialgebra case).
+At the end of this section we should mention that there is no Manin triple related to the Leibniz bialgebra (as in Lie bialgebra case), because the $1$-cocycle conditions in $\mathfrak{g}$ and $\mathfrak{g}^\ast$ are different and unsymmetrical.

-\section{\bf Coboundary Leibniz bialgebras , classical Yang-Baxter equation and $r$-matrices}
+\section{Coboundary Leibniz bialgebras, classical Yang-Baxter equation and $r$-matrices}

-In this section, we will define coboundary Leibniz bialgebra such that the Leibniz bialgebra structures on a Leibniz algebra ${\cal{G}}$ defined by a cocycle $\gamma^{0}r$ which is the coboundary of an element $r\in{\cal{G}}\otimes {\cal{G}}$, where the elements $r$ are called $r$-matrices\footnote{Here in the following we use and generalize the similar method for Lie bialgebra in \cite{Sch} to the Leibniz bialgebra case. }.
-Also we define the classical Yang-Baxter type equation for the Leibniz bialgebra and show that it is a sufficient condition for $\gamma^{0}r$ to define a Leibniz bracket on ${\cal{G}}^{\ast}$.
-Notice that in this case we suppose that ${\cal{G}}$ and ${\cal{G}}^{\ast}$ are both right or left Leibniz algebra \begin{dfn}{7} A Leibniz bialgebra $({\cal{G}},\gamma)$ is called {\textit{ coboundary Leibniz bialgebra}} if the cocommutator $\gamma$ is a $1$-coboundary, i.e., if there exist an element $r\in{\cal{G}}\otimes {\cal{G}}$ such that
+In this section, we will define coboundary Leibniz bialgebra in a way that the Leibniz bialgebra structures on a Leibniz algebra $\mathfrak{g}$ is defined by a cocycle $\delta^{0}r$ which is the coboundary of an element $r\in\mathfrak{g}\otimes \mathfrak{g}$ and $r$ is called $r$-matrices\footnote{In the following we use and generalize the similar method for Lie bialgebra as in \cite{Sch} for the Leibniz bialgebra case.}.
+Also, we define the classical Yang-Baxter type equation for the Leibniz bialgebra and show that it is a sufficient condition for $\delta^{0}r$ to define a Leibniz bracket on $\mathfrak{g}^{\ast}$.
+Notice that in this case we suppose $\mathfrak{g}$ and $\mathfrak{g}^{\ast}$ to be both right or left Leibniz algebras. \begin{dfn} A Leibniz bialgebra $(\mathfrak{g},\gamma)$ is called {\textit{ coboundary Leibniz bialgebra}} if the cocommutator $\gamma$ be a $1$-coboundary, i.e., if there exists an element $r\in\mathfrak{g}\otimes\mathfrak{g}$, such that (if $\mathfrak{g}$ be a left Leibniz algebra) \begin{itemize} \item for $1$-cocycle \eqref{1-cocyclelorr-r}